melezhik/Sparrow6/posts/Application Less Containers.md

 - config reloads are no longer require new kubernetes deployments, just agent pulling new config from remote source and restarting application

-- maintatnce pages when application needs a considrable time of update are simple aw well
+- maintenance pages when application needs a considerable time of update are simple aw well
 - kubernetes manifests are kept small and simple, no more YAML/JSON hell of pile of argocd,flux,jsonet,helm/you name it abstractions.
 Just plain vanilla k8s manifests , everything complex goes to agent layer

 See the next session.